PhysicsCodesLab/TensorLabXD.jl/docs/src/man/sectors.md

 corresponding degeneracy ``n_a`` are stored as key value pairs in a dictionary `dims::SectorDict`.
 Only sectors ``a`` for which ``n_a\neq 0`` are stored.
-Here, `SectorDict` is a constant type alias for a specific dictionary implementation, which currently resorts to `SortedVectorDict` implemented in TensorXD.jl.
+Here, `SectorDict` is a constant type alias for a specific dictionary implementation, which currently resorts to `SortedVectorDict` implemented in TensorLabXD.jl.
 Hence, the sectors and their corresponding dimensions are stored as two matching lists (`Vector` instances), which are ordered based on the property `isless(a::I, b::I)`.
 This ensures that the space ``V = ⨁_a ℂ^{n_a} ⊗ R_{a}`` has some unique canonical order in the direct sum